 Diagnostic systems can map the use of AI and test algorithms for predictive accuracy.

 OnCorps algorithms learn to predict focus areas that result in the most required actions.

 Labor Dependent Process.
-Most shadow accounting processes remain highly dependent on analysts to perform very detailed and repetitive tasks.
+Most fund operations processes remain highly dependent on analysts to perform very detailed and repetitive tasks.

 Eye Glaze Syndrome.
 The process of checking anomalies is laborious and prone to false positives.
 Under these conditions, it is quite common for true positives to be rubber stamped as false positives.